W8TERM3LON/yui-kotegawa/readme.md

 =============
 - profile_about_name_swear.py pulls words from words.json and looks for them in profile name and about me.
 MUST ENTER PAGE NUMBER TO WORK.

+-Porting to Discord, since instead of requests I need to use aiohttp and a few other async functions.

 TO DO
 =============
 - Scan activity for swear words.